-These days, college education are expensive.
+These days, college education is expensive.
 There’s almost no way for someone to get through college without some form of financial aid.
-One of the most common sources of financial aid is college grant.
+One of the most common sources of financial aid is college grants.

-The misconception I mentioned earlier often discouraged many ex-convicted felons to apply for a college grant.
+The misconception I mentioned earlier often discouraged many ex-convicted felons from applying for a college grant.
 This is a wrong information that needs to be clarified.

 How to Get College Grants for Convicted Felons

 The first wise step to get grants and scholarships for felons is to fill out the FAFSA (Free Application for Federal Student Aid).
 Commonly known as the Federal Pell Grant, this grant is the door for other felon college grants you need.
-Which is why it is very important for you to complete and submit the FAFSA application.
+This is why you need to complete and submit the FAFSA application.
 It’s free, and you get the chance to receive the college grant.

 The Federal College Grants for Convicted Felons Requirements